College Planning Help for Homeschoolers

 Homeschoolers, the SAT, and the PSAT/NMSQT

 Taking the SAT: The SAT is a college admission test that most U.S. colleges use to help them decide which students to admit.
-Homeschooled students can register for the SAT online or on paper, just like any other student.
+Homeschooled students can register for the SAT, just like any other student.
 Anywhere you’re asked for your high school code on the registration form, use code 970000.

-Free Practice for the SAT and PSAT/NMSQT: One of the best ways to prepare for the SAT or PSAT/NMSQT is to use Official SAT Practice on Khan Academy®.
-It’s free, it’s online, and it gives you a personalized practice plan based on your scores on a previous SAT or PSAT/NMSQT or on short quizzes you take on Khan Academy.
+Free Practice and Preparation for the digital SAT and PSAT/NMSQT: The PSAT/NMSQT will transition to a digital format in fall 2023.
+The SAT will be digital starting in spring 2024.
+One of the best ways to prepare for the digital SAT or PSAT/NMSQT is to download the Bluebook Testing App, take a full-length practice test, and review your results.
+Then, use Official Digital SAT Prep on Khan Academy®.
+It’s free, it’s online, and it gives you a personalized practice plan.

 Homeschoolers and CLEP

-It’s also a great way to save money: each CLEP exam could earn you up to 3 college credits and costs $89, a fraction of the average cost of a 3-credit college course.
+It’s also a great way to save money: Each CLEP exam could earn you 3 college credits or more and costs a fraction of the average cost of a college course.
 There are also free online courses to help you prepare for the exams.
 See all the ways you can practice for CLEP exams.

 CLEP scores: There’s no one passing CLEP score that’ll earn you credit; qualifying scores vary by college and exam.
 Most colleges that grant credit for CLEP exams publish their qualifying scores online, so visit college websites for the most accurate information.
 Learn more about CLEP scores.